tinect/blog/content/posts/shopware-bunnycdn-for-your-media/index.md

 #### Shopware 6

+>!
+Attention !
+This part is outdated!
+I will update it soon.

 Edit the `shopware.yml` file in the `config/packages` subfolder of the shop.
 If the folder or file does not yet exist, you must create it.
 Add the block `cdn` after `shopware:` in a new line and adjust the values to the data of BunnyCDN.

 ```yaml